runarsf/deploy/README.md

 # deploy
-A shell script made for deploying dotfiles from a folder or git repo 🚀
+A bash script made for deploying dotfiles from a folder or git repo.